dunching/SmartCity/Content/UltraDynamicSky/Blueprints/README.txt

       -  Checkboxes to mask the component with cloud coverage, fog, dust, or interior occlusion.
 For example, if you checked "Mask Blend Weight When Overcast", the post settings for this component would fade away as the sky becomes overcast.

       By adding and customizing the entries in this array, you can create post processing settings which change for the time and weather's specific context.

+      The Post Processing category also has a variable, Static Post Process Settings.
+This is applied without any of the dynamic logic for time/weather.
+So it can be used if you want to apply global unchanging post settings as part of UDS' configuration, instead of using a post process volume separately.

 -----
 AMBIENT SOUNDS CONTROLLED BY TIME AND WEATHER